distriqt/ANE-IronSource/docs/m.Mediation - Amazon.md

-## AdMob Mediation

-This guide shows how to add mediation through AdMob to your IronSource integration.
+This guide shows how to add mediation through Amazon to your IronSource integration.

 ## Step 1: Create an Amazon Account